-I’m a journalist and media development advisor, trainer and mentor based in Yangon, Myanmar.
+I’m a journalist and media development advisor, trainer and mentor based in Chiang Mai, Thailand.
 This follows a decade of work in East Africa and Southeast Asia.

 My journalism reflects the change I want to see in the media – by working in communities – covering stories with global impact at a local level.
 I’m developing world media by giving media literacy talks, and by providing multimedia journalism training, workshops and mentorship.

 I believe in the need of community media for national development – working with local journalists in communities across Africa and Asia.
 As a journalist, I’ve worked with CBC Radio-Canada.
 As a humanitarian, I’ve worked with Internews, Farm Radio International and Journalists for Human Rights.
 I’ve also conducted trainings for International Media Support, Fojo Media Institute, Vikes Finland, and UNESCO.